emg110/appasa/README.md

 ## How to use AppASA
-Easily under 10 seconds you can get AppASA solution demo up & running because it uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) to provide demo enviromnet in no time!
+Easily!
+You can get AppASA solution demo up & running in no time because it uses [Algorand Sandbox](https://gtihub.com/algorand/sandbox) to provide demo enviromnet in no time!

 - Clone this repository from GitHub to your workspace using: